Saturday, 30 June 2018

 17th June 2018.

-Talakadu near Mysuru / Mysore is known as Dalavanapura and Gajaranya in Sanskrit was the capital of Gangas from 4th to 10th century.
-Gangas were succeeded by Chozhas, Hoysalas, Vijayanagara and Mysore Wodeyars.
-This temple was once completely covered with sand dunes and excavated during 1911 CE.
-The Temple is presently under the control of Archaeological Survey of India ( ASI).
-There is an interesting legend ( Alamelamma's Curse ) behind this, which is given at the end of this article.
+Talakadu near Mysuru/Mysore is known as Dalavanapura and Gajaranya in Sanskrit was the capital of Gangas from the 4th to 10th century.
+Gangas were succeeded by Chozhas, Hoysalas, Vijayanagara, and Mysore Wodeyars.
+This temple was once completely covered with sand dunes and excavated in 1911 CE.
+The Temple is presently under the control of the Archaeological Survey of India (ASI).
+There is an interesting legend (Alamelamma's Curse) behind this, which is given at the end of this article.

 Moolavar : Sri Keerthi Narayana